-The day long program of presentations and discussions will address the different forms of physical, legal and software architecture.
-Speakers will look into the socio-economic and environmental implications of the rapidly expanding industry, the political climates that shape it; the physical infrastructures of fiber optic cables and forms of sovereignty they install or erase.
+The day long program of presentations and discussions addressed the different forms of physical, legal and software architecture.
+Speakers looked into the socio-economic and environmental implications of the rapidly expanding industry, the political climates that shape it; the physical infrastructures of fiber optic cables and forms of sovereignty they install or erase.
 The relationship between human-exclusionary ‘white spaces’ inside data centers, and grey areas in the law, allowing for tax evasion and geographies of avoidance to proliferate.
-From cybersecurity to physical fortification of buildings, from the Dutch countryside to the Arctic Circle, the notion of the data center will serve to stimulate a broader discussion on the role of architect in designing for new typology, and emerging spatial models for human and non-human cohabitation.
+From cybersecurity to physical fortification of buildings, from the Dutch countryside to the Arctic Circle, the notion of the data center served to stimulate a broader discussion on the role of architect in designing for new typology, and emerging spatial models for human and non-human cohabitation.

-The event is organised in collaboration with OMA and Royal College of Art (London).
+The event was organised in collaboration with OMA and Royal College of Art (London).

 - Kamil Dalkir (RCA)

 - Mirva Salminen (Arctic Center; University of Lapland)

 - Marina Otero Verzier (Het Nieuwe Instituut)